fransimo/fransimo_info/content_book/docs/presence/tameana/index.en.md

 The process can consist of up to three sessions, only if the person receiving the energy feels it is necessary.

-You can read more about Tameana at [here](https://tameana.es/en/what-is-tameana/).
+You can read more about Tameana, even get training, at [here](https://tameanavirtual.com/).

 After attending several retreats in Montserrat with Juan, I trained in 2024 with [Angelica Alercia](https://www.instagram.com/angelica.alercia.ser/).